Available 24X7 Call For Free Consultation (281) 587-1111

 When treating a superficial hot water scalding burn on a child, immediately soak the skin in lukewarm water.
 Do not use cold water or ice on the burn.

 This can cause more damage to the skin.
 Keep the burn under lukewarm water for five to fifteen minutes.
-The child should report that the burn feels slightly better after the soaking, but they will still be in pain.
+The child should report that the burn feels slightly better after soaking, but they will still experience pain.

 You can cover the burn with non-stick gauze.
 Do not cover the burn with grease, butter, or any ointment unless your doctor directs you to use an antibiotic ointment.